Local SEO

 Optimize Facebook for Local Search

 The best advice I can give you to optimize your Facebook page for local search is to make sure you set up your page as a local business.
-This might seem simple to some but Facebook gives you several options when creating your page.
-But if you are interested in local customers then create your Facebook page accordingly.
+This might seem simple, but Facebook gives you several options when creating your page.
+But if you are interested in local customers, make your Facebook page accordingly.

-After your Facebook page has been set up as a local business, make sure to completely fill out your contact information, street address and business hours.
-If you have a home based business just include your City, Sate and Zip code.
+After your Facebook page has been set up as a local business, fill out your contact information, street address, and business hours.
+If you have a home-based business, include your City, State, and Zip code.

 9. Fill Your Website and Listing Pages with Visual Content

-Fill your website and directory pages with images, videos and even audio clips if they relate to your business.
-If you need help sourcing visual content check out sites like 123rf.com.
-They have a great selection of royalty free images to fit any budget.
+Fill your website and directory pages with images, videos, and audio clips if they relate to your business.
+If you need help sourcing visual content, check out sites like 123rf.com.
+They have a great selection of royalty-free images to fit any budget.

 10. Schedule a Time Every Six Months to Test and Check

-Nothing ever get done unless you put in on the calendar, so keep this page handy and remind yourself to check your SEO every six months.
+Nothing ever gets done unless you put it on the calendar, so keep this page handy and remind yourself to check your SEO every six months.

 While most of these changes are minor, Google occasionally rolls out a “major” algorithmic update (such as Google Panda and Google Penguin) that affects search results in significant ways.